-- a) Where land immediately adjoins public open space; - b) Where land has a Residential Density Code of R30; - c) Where lots abut Brand Highway.
+- ✓ Where land immediately adjoins public open space; - ✓ Where land has a Residential Density Code of R30; and - ✓ Where lots abut Brand Highway.

-6. Additional Information
+6. ADDITIONAL INFORMATION

-The following additional information is required at the subdivision and stage.
+The following additional information is required at the subdivision and development stage.

-Additional Information Approval Stage Consultation Required Transport Noise Assessment Subdivision City of Greater Geraldton BAL Assessment.
-Subdivision City of Greater Geraldton and Department of Fire and Emergency Services.
-Traffic Report Prior to any subdivision application being lodged in excess of 4 years from the operation date of the structure plan an updated Traffic Report shall be prepared.
-Thereafter, any further subdivision application shall be accompanied by a Traffic Report not greater than 4 years old.
-City of Greater Geraldton Urban Water Management Plan An Urban Water Management Plan, inclusive of the following shall be required as a condition of subdivision approval: Detailed permeability testing undertaken below the design invert depth of the basin(s) to demonstrate infiltration potential; and Full drainage calculations for swales, kerb/pipe/pit and basin network detailing: Sizing and methodology and basins (s) detail Hydrology, including catchments, runoff coefficients, intensities and times of concentration.
-City of Greater Geraldton and Department of Water
+ADDITIONAL INFORMATION APPROVAL STAGE CONSULTATION REQUIRED Noise Management Plan Subdivision City of Greater Geraldton Bushfire Assessment and revised Bushfire Management Plan Subdivision City of Greater Geraldton and Department of Fire and Emergency Services.
+Transport Impact Assessment Prior to any subdivision application being lodged in excess of 4 years from the operation date of the structure plan, an updated Transport Impact Assessment shall be prepared.
+Thereafter, any further subdivision application shall be accompanied by a Transport Impact Assessment not greater than 4 years old.
+City of Greater Geraldton, Main Roads WA and WAPC Urban Water Management Plan An Urban Water Management Plan, inclusive of the following shall be required as a condition of subdivision approval: Detailed permeability testing undertaken below the design City of Greater Geraldton and Department of Water and Environmental Regulation